zengh100/PythonForKids/homework/001/README.md

 # Homework# 001
 ## We have learned 3 basic data types: int, float, and str.
-They are corresponding to integer, decimal, and string.
+They are corresponding to integer, decimal, and string, respectively.
 ## Question:
 Variables are assigned with values as below:
 * a=1